ultravioletrs/cocos/test/manual/README.md

 # 2023/09/21 10:45:40 Computation result retrieved and saved successfully!
 ```

-Now there is a `result.bin` file in the current working directory.
+Now there is a `result.zip` file in the current working directory.
 The file holds the trained logistic regression model.
 To test the model, run

 ```sh
 python ./test/manual/algo/lin_reg.py predict results.zip ./test/manual/data